 Ultimately, the choice between sea salt and sea salt flakes comes down to personal preference and intended use.
 Both types of salt can add flavor and depth to dishes, and it’s up to the individual to decide which one works best for them.

-What Is Sea Salt
+What is Sea Salt?

 Sea salt is a type of salt that is produced by evaporating seawater.
 It is harvested from saltwater lakes and oceans around the world.
-The crystals of sea salt are coarser and larger than table salt, which is produced through mining and refining.
+The crystals of sea salt are coarser and larger than common table salt, which is produced through mining and refining.
+The texture, grain size, and particle shape of sea salt can vary depending on the brand and the processing method used.

 Sea salt is often preferred by chefs and home cooks over table salt because it has a more complex flavor profile.
 It contains trace minerals such as potassium, calcium, and magnesium, which can enhance the taste of food.
 However, the exact mineral content of sea salt can vary depending on the source and processing method.